CATARACT SURGERY IN BIRMINGHAM

 Dr Mark Wevill's Approach to Cataract Surgery

-Occasionally a high tech laser adjustment can further improve your vision after cataract surgery & Mark is one of the UK’s most experienced refractive laser eye doctors.
+Occasionally a high tech laser adjustment can further improve your vision after cataract surgery & Mark is one of the UK’s most experienced refractive laser eye surgeons too.

 Other Frequently asked questions about cataracts